 The Estelle Brodman Award for the Academic Health Sciences Librarian of the Year recognizes an academic health sciences librarian at mid-career level who demonstrates significant achievement, the potential for leadership, and continuing excellence.
 This award honors Estelle Brodman’s exemplary career as educator, seminal thinker, able administrator, technological innovator, and skillful practitioner.
 The Brodman Award was established in 1986 and is sponsored by a bequest of Irwin H. Pizer.
 The award name was updated in 2021 to reflect growing shift in the field away from the term “medical librarian” to “health sciences librarian.”

-- most recent or current position must be as an academic health sciences librarian.
+- The nominee's most recent or current position must be as an academic health sciences librarian.

 - The nomination may be made for outstanding national or international contributions to academic health sciences librarianship as demonstrated by excellence in performance (leadership), publications, research, service, or a combination of these 4 elements.